eyther18/stock-prediction-with-face-recognition-auth/README.md

-A web application for predicting stock trend for next 100 days with has face recognition authentication
+A web application using streamlit and flask which predicts the stock trend for next 100 days.
+Trained the model using LSTM.
+Also used face recognition login for authentication.